skaae/rbm_toolbox/README.md

  * `opts.sparsity`: implemented as in [7].
 Specify the sparsity being subtracted from biases after each weight update.
  * `opts.dropouthidden`: dropout on hidden units.
 Specify the probability of being dropped. see [1]

 Early stopping is always enabled.
 The early stopping patience is set with opts.patience.
-If you want to disable early stopping set `opts.patience = Inf`
+If you want to disable early stopping set `opts.patience = Inf`.

 ## Hidden Layer Sizes